anin90/AstroModel/README.md

 5. ~5 GB space, and more space will be required depending on the number of models that are built

 ## Running instructions:
-0. prepareExpressionMatrix/ - <u>Transcriptome processing & QC</u>:
+0. prepareExpressionMatrix/ - <ins>Transcriptome processing & QC</ins>:
    * Test
    * Test
    * Test